 We hold a daily assembly which is broadly Christian in character and comprises a song or hymn, a prayer or a period of contemplation, and a Bible (or other relevant) story, or some other focus which serves to illustrate a facet of the values we are trying to promote.
-These may be conducted by the Head, a member of staff or perhaps a visiting speaker.
-Every Friday we have a whole school assembly in the village Memorial Hall, to share and celebrate the week.
+These may be conducted by the SLT, Reverend Pitt, a member of staff or a visiting speaker.
+We have regular whole school assemblies in the village Memorial Hall, to share and celebrate as a whole school community.
 Parents and friends have an open invitation to join us for this, and see their children show their work.

-While we intend that our approach should be inclusive, parents who wish to withdraw children should discuss the matter with the Headteacher.
+While we intend that our approach should be inclusive, parents who wish to withdraw children should discuss the matter with the Executive Headteacher.